Lost-Outpost/Telsera/GAMEPLAY.md

 - [Gore](https://www.nexusmods.com/skyrimspecialedition/mods/85298) - Gore is a fully voiced, lore-friendly, standalone follower I have spent the last six months writing.
 This mod is dedicated to my friend, Eden "Solaria" Knight.
 You will never not be loved.

   > :video_game: You can find Gore at Peak's Shade Tower.

-- [Shirley](https://www.nexusmods.com/skyrimspecialedition/mods/45956) - Shirley Curry, the beloved Skyrim Grandma, finally comes to the game as a follower you can recruit!
-She'll join you on your adventures, but don't expect her to simply carry your burdens!
-She's got more personality than all the vanilla followers combined, and we're sure she'll be a great companion and friend.
-And a grandma!

-  > :video_game: You can find Shirley in her home, Brightwood.

-- [Taliesin](https://www.nexusmods.com/skyrimspecialedition/mods/93413) - Adds a custom-voiced (VA - Pat Mahoney) Thalmor follower to your Skyrim.
-A former member of the Thalmor wants a clean start, and only you can save him from his past life.
-Why do you always fall for the broken ones?

-  > :video_game: You can find Taliesin at the hidden statue of Talos along Lake Illinalta.

 - [Katana](https://www.nexusmods.com/skyrimspecialedition/mods/69622) - This mod includes 4800+ dialogue lines, dynamic combat, and 2 human-voiced followers.
 Katana, a not-so-roguish rogue with mysterious powers, chased a stolen heirloom to Skyrim.
 Megara, a healer with a knack for getting information, found herself helping Katana find it, but they need you to succeed.
 New features unlock after completing their quest.